goshiphq/goship-cms/content/articles/international-shipping.md

 ---
-title: International Freight Shipping | How to Ship Freight Overseas | GoShip
+title: "International Freight Shipping | How to Ship Freight Overseas "
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/international-shipping.jpg
-description: If you are a small business or an individual who ships goods throughout the U.S., you have probably thought about expanding your customer base to Canada.
-GoShip provides reliable international shipping services to and from Canada, and can help you enter the global market smoothly!
+description: "If you are a small business or an individual who ships goods throughout the U.S., you have probably thought about expanding your customer base to Canada. "
-keywords: international shipping
+keywords: international shipping, international freight shipping, How to ship freight overseas?
 ---
 <!--StartFragment-->